the-zhang-gang/Thesis/README.md

 The __main.pdf__ here in this depository is the original file name by Ulrik Lyngs which can be examined (it includes some tips you can go through).
 Ours can be found in Template/docs/_main.pdf

+The data folder has been deleted as we are not allowed to share the data collected from datastream.

 ![](Template/templates/amslogo.png)

 Best regards,